 Similarly, Nitro PDF Reader enables you to extract images or save the words from a PDF as plain text, but the conversion options end there.

 To convert PDFs into a variety of different formats (including Microsoft Word, JPG, PNG, HTML and EPUB), you need a dedicated tool.
-These are the best options.
+These are the best.

-A fast and flexible free PDF converter with a great choice of file types and batch processing
+An amazingly flexible free PDF converter with batch processing

 With a huge range of supported file types, a smart interface, and optional batch conversion, Icecream PDF Converter is the best free PDF converter around.